 - You may duplicate the slide above and paste text from the next section into the text area to make the next slide (or re-use a slide from a previous presentation, if available).

-- SONGS - One of the nice features in Proclaim is that you can insert a song element (Add Item - Song). if you begin typing the title of the song into the title block, a list of possible songs from CCLI will be generated, and you can select the appropriate one from the list, which populates the title, lyrics and copyright sections automatically.
+- SONGS - One of the nice features in Proclaim is that you can insert a song element (Add Item - Song).
+If you begin typing the title of the song into the title block, a list of possible songs from CCLI *or FaithLife may* be generated, and you can select the appropriate one from the list, which populates the title, lyrics and copyright sections automatically.
 You will have to compare the lyrics with our hymnal to make sure they are the same, or at least the verses we want to sing are included, and that the attribution (copyright) information is correct.
 There is a command line above the lyrics box.
 If you check to activate it, you can specify what order the verses and or choruses are sung, so that they match what we want to do in the service - without having to cut/paste or delete extra verses.

 - SCRIPTURES - These can either be from the Bible or the On-Screen Bible.
-The On-Screen Bible is animated, and the scriptures "fly in" from some direction, depending on which option you choose: Add Item - On-Screen Bible, highlight color/style choice, type in the scripture reference, and click on the → arrow at the end of the box.
+The On-Screen Bible is animated, and the scriptures "fly in" from some direction, depending on which option you choose: Add Item - On-Screen Bible, highlight color/style choice, type in the scripture reference, and click on the → arrow at the end of the box. *Unless otherwise specified, we use the NIV.*

 - SERMON - Justin will often have a scripture reference (or two) in his sermon.
 The way I handle this is to make a sermon title slide, then duplicate it, and insert the scripture reference between the two Sermon slides.
 Sometimes he may want three sermon slides with two different scriptures.